ahmadhojati/Computational-Statistics/README.md

 # Computational Statistics

 #### This file contains examples of optimization, integration and simulation, and density estimation and smoothing algorithms and methods which are common in computational statistics.
-#### Below is a list of algorithms and methods we brought in this repository
+#### Below is a list of algorithms and methods prepared in this repository

 1. Bisection_algorithm
 2. Expectation and Maximization